 A 2004 study published in the Journal of Pediatric Gastroenterology and Nutrition found that goat milk, when used as the first source of protein after a breastfeeding period, is less allergenic than cow milk in mice.
 The number of mice with diarrhea was significantly higher in the cow milk-sensitized group than in the goat milk-sensitized group.
 Serum cow milk-specific immunoglobulin G1 and histamine levels were also significantly higher in cow milk-sensitized mice.
 (14)

 Goat milk nutrition also may surprise you — it’s high in calcium (supplying 33 percent of your daily value), phosphorus, vitamin B2, potassium, vitamin A and magnesium.

 2. Coconut Milk

-One of the best dairy-free options available is coconut milk, a liquid that’s naturally found inside mature coconuts, stored within coconut “meat.”
+One of the best dairy-free, plant-based milk options available is coconut milk, a liquid that’s naturally found inside mature coconuts, stored within coconut “meat.”
 When you blend and then strain coconut meat, it becomes a thicker, coconut milk-like liquid.
 Coconut milk is completely free from dairy, lactose and soy.
 Although cow’s milk contains more protein and calcium than coconut milk, you can make up for that with calcium-rich foods like kale, broccoli, watercress and bok choy.